 Norwegian Stockfish – Food for Millions

-Stockfish can be kept indefinitely if stored in a cool dry place, and for many years in reasonable conditions.
-However humidity can cause its deterioration.
+Stockfish can be kept for many years if stored in a cool dry place, however, humidity can cause its deterioration.
 When immersed in water it soaks up all the moisture again and the flesh becomes milky.
 Many cultures soak it in water for 5 or 6 days replacing the water each day before use.
 The fish can then be cooked in the same way as fresh fish: steamed, fried, creamed or grilled or used in a variety of nutritional and tasty dishes.
 Stockfish is exported from Norway to over 30 countries including Italy, Sweden, Germany, UK, France, Spain, USA, Nigeria, Cameroon, etc.

 Stockfish Bolognese – Norway

 Norway has been exporting stockfish for over 1000 years.
 The ease of preserving and transporting stockfish made it the perfect food item and trading commodity for the Vikings as they embark on long voyages between the 8th and 11th centuries.
 Along with furs and skins it became one of the oldest trading commodities for the Vikings.

 When the Vikings era ended, merchants from Europe and Northern Norway traded wine, fabrics and grain for fish, skin and furs at Bergen.
 The Hansas dominated this trade and guaranteed regular sales of stockfish and cod liver oil from Northern Norway.
 These dependable sales made it possible for people to remain in the fishing villages along the Northern coast and perfect the craft of producing stockfish.
 Consequently the populations of Lofoten, Vesteralen and Finmark increased rapidly.